 THIS DATE IN HISTORY: March 11

-1971: Phil Esposito of the Boston Bruins scores twice in a 7-2 victory against the Los Angeles Kings at the Forum in Inglewood, California, to become the NHL's all-time single-season leader in goals.
+1971: Phil Esposito of the Boston Bruins becomes the NHL's all-time single-season leader in goals when he scores his 59th and 60th in a 7-2 victory against the Los Angeles Kings at the Forum in Inglewood, California.

 Esposito breaks Bobby Hull's single-season record of 58 when he scores No. 59, beating Denis DeJordy at 7:03 of the first period.
 He becomes the first NHL player to score 60 goals in a season when he beats DeJordy again at 15:40 of the second period.

-Teammate Johnny Bucyk surpasses another Hull record by scoring two goals, giving him 99 points and surpassing Hull's single-season mark for left wings.
+Teammate Johnny Bucyk surpasses another Hull record by scoring two goals, giving him 99 points and surpassing his single-season mark for left wings.